 Summary

 Solvency II came into force in January 2016 after many years of discussion.
-Insurance Europe supported, and continues to support, its primary objectives, namely a risk-based, harmonised European rule book for the insurance market which ensures a robust level of policyholder protection and a level playing field for all insurers.
-However, Insurance Europe has also consistently raised concerns about certain aspects of the design and calibration of the framework and, in particular, the treatment of long-term business
+Insurance Europe supported, and continues to support, its primary objectives, namely a risk-based, harmonised European rule book for the insurance market which ensures a robust level of policyholder protection, a level playing field for all insurers and the ability for consumers to afford (new) insurance products.
+However, Insurance Europe has also consistently raised concerns about certain aspects of the design and calibration of the framework and, in particular, the treatment of long-term business (arising from both life and non-life).

-One of the key aspects of Solvency II’s design regularly highlighted as being incorrect is the treatment of corporate bonds.
-The core assumption underlying the calculation of the capital requirements for corporatebond holdings is that the insurer could be forced to sell them at any time and accept a price which is significantly lower than their current value.
+One of the key aspects of Solvency II’s design regularly highlighted as being incorrect is the treatment of bonds and loans that are exposed to spread risk.
+The core assumption underlying the calculation of the capital requirements for those bond holdings (which usually are only corporate bonds) is that the insurer could be forced to sell them at any time and accept a price which is significantly lower than their current value.
 However, in reality, insurers, particularly those with long-term liabilities, plan their investments and liquidity needs carefully, often using sophisticated risk management techniques.
 The predictable nature of the liabilities combined with this investment approach means that the insurer can hold its corporate bonds to maturity.
 If it does sell them, it does so to optimise risk and returns.
 The insurer has limited risk of being a forced seller of these investments which allows them to avoid the risk of selling when prices are depressed

 Although there is the possibility that some insurers may need to sell their investments at an inopportune time, this is not the reality for most insurers and should not be the core assumption underlying the capital requirement calculations.

-Insurance Europe supports a change to the calculation of the capital requirements for corporate bonds in the Solvency II framework to better reflect the long-term nature of insurance business and proposes two approaches for further consideration:
+Insurance Europe supports a change to the calculation of the capital requirements for corporate bonds in the Solvency II framework to better reflect the long-term nature and the business model of insurance business and proposes two approaches for further consideration:

-Introduce a default approach for corporate bonds which are not exposed to the risk of forced sale.
+Introduce a counterparty default risk approach for corporate bonds risk which are not exposed to the risk of forced sale.

 Extend the dynamic volatility adjustment to the standard formula to allow all insurers to better reflect the credit risks within their portfolios.